-Meanwhile, puffing out his chest after having achieved what he had been promising for months, the mayor of Badalona, Xavier García Albiol, strolls through the courtyard of the former B9 high school.
-It's completely empty, with only a few traces of a hurried departure.
+Meanwhile, puffing out his chest after having achieved what he had been promising for months, the mayor of Badalona, Xavier García Albiol, strolls through the courtyard of the old B9 high school.
+It's completely empty; there are only a few traces of a hasty departure.
 Like someone rushing out of the house without time to grab everything.
-Shopping carts, laundry hanging out to dry, balls, suitcases, cups, milk, an Estelada flag.
+Shopping carts, laundry hanging out to dry, balls, suitcases, cups, milk, an Estelada flag...
 "Don't touch anything, for your own good," says the mayor, describing how the building is a "disaster."

 This scene began long before it unfolded.
-By 6 a.m., many people were already awake in the abandoned school, wondering hopefully if the eviction would be called off. because it rained a lot yesterdayHowever, the arrival of the police an hour later came as a shock to the residents of B9, who rushed to gather their belongings before the operation began.
+By 6 a.m., many people were already awake in the abandoned school, wondering hopefully if the eviction would be called off. because it rained a lot on TuesdayHowever, the arrival of the police an hour later came as a shock to the residents of B9, who were rushing to gather their belongings before the operation began.
 As the police began illuminating the windows of the former high school with blue lights, many occupants chose to leave.
 "I don't want any trouble with the police," said Alex.
 One of the first things he mentioned was that he wanted to learn Catalan.
 He comes from Gambia and had been living in the high school for three months.
-He said it was "crazy" to evict them in the middle of winter.
+It's "crazy" to evict them in the middle of winter, he lamented.

 Arrests and deportation proceedings

 Before the arrival of the judicial delegation, the Mossos d'Esquadra (Catalan police) tried to speak with the occupants.
 They told them that anyone who left before the eviction would not be identified.
 And for some, this is crucial.
-Their continued stay in Spain hangs in the balance: if they are undocumented, they could be arrested by the National Police—who were also deployed Wednesday morning—and deported to their country of origin.
-And that's exactly what happened: Spanish immigration officers arrested 15 people.
+Their continued stay in Spain hangs in the balance: if they are undocumented, they could be arrested by the National Police – who were also deployed Wednesday morning – and deported to their country of origin.
+This is exactly what happened: Spanish immigration officers arrested 15 people.
 The Mossos identified 181.
 These were the people who remained inside the building after the police began the eviction.
 Now, deportation proceedings will be opened for those arrested, a lengthy administrative process that does not imply their immediate return to their country of origin.

-It was a few minutes past eight in the morning when the Mossos d'Esquadra riot police entered the school through the back door.
+It was a few minutes past eight in the morning when riot police from the Mossos d'Esquadra entered the school through the back door.
 As the police went in, Ibrahima came out.
 "We're peaceful, we don't want any trouble," he said.
 He's been in Catalonia for 19 years and has lived in the old school for two.
 He looked at his phone, and his wife was on the wallpaper; he only sees her once every two years in Senegal.
 The last night in building B9 was difficult precisely because he knew it would be his last.
-"I tried to sleep, but I couldn't," he said.
+"I tried to sleep, but I couldn't," he admitted.
 And the most repeated comment was: "I'm on the street, I don't know where I'll go."
-Some admit they'll end up on the street.
-Others plan to occupy another building, but they lament that there are fewer and fewer occupied buildings in the city.
+Some admit they'll have to live outdoors.
+Others plan to occupy another building, but they lament that there are fewer and fewer of them in the city.

 Ibrahim, expelled from the abandoned high school in Badalona where he lived